-Education Administrators have a lot to consider when strategizing and planning for the school year.
+Education administrators face multiple considerations when strategizing and planning for the school year.

 Teachers.

-Of course, it is always best when the experience and knowledge of educators are used to ensure new solutions align with classroom routines.
+When combined with necessary professional development (PD), teachers gain the capacity to effectively manage their classrooms.
+It is essential to leverage the experience and knowledge of educators to ensure that new solutions align with established classroom routines.

-Sprig Learning is an example of such a solution, built and designed in partnership with educators to be flexible and fit into any daily schedule!
+Sprig Reading exemplifies such a solution, developed in partnership with educators to provide flexibility and seamlessly integrate into any daily schedule.

 Daily Teacher Schedule